calpoly-csai/cal-poly-knowledge-graph/README.md

 With the development server running, you can explore a visualization of the Cal Poly Knowledge Graph at [`http://127.0.0.1:5000/visualize`](http://127.0.0.1:5000/visualize).

+## Tests
+Tests are found in the `/tests` folder.
+To run tests, use the `python -m pytest` command in your terminal.

 ## Resources

 - [BeautifulSoup](https://scribbleghost.net/2020/07/06/getting-started-with-beautiful-soup-4/)